Cavalier (N&W train)

 The Cavalier was one of the named passenger trains of the Norfolk and Western Railway.
-Originally running from Norfolk, Virginia to Cincinnati, Ohio, by 1957 trains 15 and 16 had been cut back to a Petersburg, Virginia to Portsmouth, Ohio run.
+Originally running from Norfolk, Virginia, to Cincinnati, Ohio, by 1957 trains 15 and 16 had been cut back to a Petersburg, Virginia, to Portsmouth, Ohio run.
 Service to Norfolk was maintained by combining train 15 with train 27, and train 16 with train 22, the eastbound Cannonball.

 Westbound, train 27 departed Norfolk at 10:15 pm and arrived at Petersburg at 12:01 am.
-Train 15 departed Petersburg at 12:35 am, and made selected stops before arriving at Roanoke, Virginia at 5:15 am, and a connection with the Southern Railway's Pelican.
-After a 6:25 am departure from Roanoke, the Cavalier become a local, with scheduled or flag stops at most stations to Portsmouth, where it arrived at 5:45 pm.
+Train 15 departed Petersburg at 12:35 am, and made selected stops before arriving at Roanoke, Virginia, at 5:15 am, and a connection with the Southern Railway's Pelican.
+After a 6:25 am departure from Roanoke, the Cavalier became a local, with scheduled or flag stops at most stations to Portsmouth, where it arrived at 5:45 pm.

 Eastbound, departure from Portsmouth was at 12:20 pm, with an 11:35 pm arrival at Roanoke.
 Departing at 12:30 am, the Cavalier ran limited-stop to Petersburg, arriving at 4:55 am.
 The connecting Cannonball arrived at Norfolk at 7:30 am.

 The Cavalier carried three sleeping cars, but not all at the same time.
 A Norfolk to Roanoke 10-roomette-6-double-bedroom car was carried in trains 27 and 22 from Norfolk to Petersburg and in the Cavalier from Peterburg to Roanoke.
-Also at Roanoke, sleeping cars were switched with the Pelican – a Petersburg to Bristol, Virginia 10-section-1-compartment-2-double-bedroom car would be exchanged for a Washington, D.C. to Williamson, West Virginia 10-roomette-6-double-bedroom car.
+Also at Roanoke, sleeping cars were switched with the Pelican – a Petersburg to Bristol, Virginia 10-section-1-compartment-2-double-bedroom car would be exchanged for a Washington, D.C., to Williamson, West Virginia 10-roomette-6-double-bedroom car.

 Also carried was a Roanoke to Williamson lounge-dining car.

 Despite the small contribution they made to the Norfolk & Western's operating revenue, the company offered a wide variety of passenger trains to serve the public.
 Although there were relatively few people in its service area from which to draw patrons, N&W put its best foot forward.
 Named trains such as the Pocahontas, the Cavalier, and the famed all-coach Powhatan Arrow were but a part of a fleet including joint operations with other companies as well as branch line accommodations.
 However, the Cavalier ran on a more local schedule, and the Pocahantas and Powhatan Arrow made more limited stops.